 Paul says, “I am eager to preach the gospel.”
-He is not just eager to live the gospel.
-It is very important that we live out the gospel in front of people.
-But if we only live the gospel, people around us will go to hell merely thinking we are a good person.
+He is not just eager to live the gospel in front of people, as important as that is.
+If he only lives the gospel, people around him will go to hell merely thinking he is a good person.
 What did that get them?
-In fact, it is rather self-serving that we are only living as a good person in front of them and not actually speaking the gospel to them.
-It is taking the easy road, keeping a comfortable distance so that our feelings do not get hurt.
-Nobody is going to get into heaven because they think you are a good person.
-You must open your mouth and speak the gospel to others.
+In fact, it would be rather self-serving that he is only living as a good person in front of them, but not speaking the gospel to them.
+It is taking the easy road, keeping a comfortable distance, so that their feelings will not be hurt by the offense of the gospel.
+Nobody is going to heaven because they think he is a good person.
+He must open his mouth and speak the gospel to others.

 Hardest to Reach

-Paul’s own conversion is an example of one who was the hardest to reach.
+Paul’s own conversion is a prime example of one who was the hardest to reach with the gospel.
 No one was further away from Jesus Christ than Saul of Tarsus.
-We will look in detail at his conversion in just a minute.
-But Paul understands that if he can be brought to faith in Christ, anybody can.
+Paul understands that if he can be brought to faith in Christ, anybody can.
 If the Lord can capture him, the Lord can capture anyone, because he was the chief of sinners.
 He was one who would be labeled as “hardest to reach” with the gospel.
 Yet he was the one who the Lord saved.

 III.
 I AM NOT ASHAMED (1:16)

-In verse 16, there is one more “I am” statement.
-Not only does Paul say, “I am under obligation” and “I am eager,” but he also says, “I am not ashamed.”
+There is one more “I am” statement that Paul asserts.
+Not only does Paul say, “I am under obligation” and “I am eager,” but he also says, “I am not ashamed” (verse 16).
 Please note again the full impact of these two words, “I am.”
-He does not say, “I will be,” as if one day he will get around to it.
-He does not say, “I am hoping to achieve to.”
-Nor does he say, “one day I will arrive.”
+He does not say, “I will be,” as if one day he will finally be this.
+He does not say, “I am hoping to achieve this.”
+Nor does he say, “One day I will arrive at this.”
 No, Paul declares, “I am,” in the present tense.
 “This is my constant state.”
-“This is my habitual lifestyle.”
+In other words, “This is my habitual lifestyle.”

-Paul puts this statement in the negative by using a rare figure of speech, a double negative.
-He uses the word “ashamed” with “not” in front of it.
+Paul puts this statement in the negative by using a rare figure of speech known as litotes, which is a deliberate understatement that involves using a double negative.
+He combines the word “ashamed” with “not” in front of it.
 This means the total opposite of being ashamed.
 He states dramatically that he is unashamed.
-For example, I could ask, “So how did you play golf today?”
-“Oh, it was not bad.”
-That means it was good.
 Isaiah 55:11 says that God’s word will not return to Him void.
-That means it will powerfully perform and accomplish all that He intends.
-It is a figure of speech known as litotes that uses two negatives to make a positive.
-This form of expression communicates with a strong effect.
-It carries a punch that lodges into the reader’s mind.
-Paul could have said, “I am fired up.
-I am excited.
-I am eager.”
-But there is far more of an impact to put it in a double negative.
-“I am not ashamed” is even stronger than saying, “I am excited” or “I am enthusiastic.”
+That means, it will powerfully perform all that He intends.
+This figure of speech known as litotes uses two negatives to make one positive.
+This form of expression communicates a truth with an especially strong effect.
+It carries an extra punch that lodges what it asserts into the reader’s mind.
+Paul could have simply said, “I am fired up for the gospel.
+I am excited and eager to preach it.”
+But there is a far greater impact to put it in a double negative.
+“I am not ashamed” is an even stronger expression than saying, “I am excited” or “I am enthusiastic.”

 “The Power of God”

-Paul is not ashamed of the gospel because it is the good news of salvation in Jesus Christ.
+Paul is not ashamed of the gospel, because it is the good news of salvation in Jesus Christ.
 When he states, “For I am not ashamed of the gospel, for it is the power of God for salvation,” “it” refers to the gospel.
-This is why Paul is so eager in verse 15.
-This is also why Paul is not ashamed in verse 16.
-Because the gospel has the power to liberate any life from its bondage to sin.
-It does not matter where a person is with their life.
-It does not matter what happened in the past.
-It does not matter what your sin has been.
-It does not matter if you are a Greek, if you are a barbarian, if you are wise in your own eyes, or if you are foolish.
-It does not matter who you are, where you are, what you are.
+This is why Paul is so eager as he stated in verse 15.
+This is likewise why he is not ashamed in verse 16.
+It is because the gospel has the power to liberate anyone who believes in Jesus Christ from their bondage to sin.
+It does not matter how sinful a person is with their life.
+It does not matter into what deviant lifestyle they have fallen.
+It does not matter what their sin has been.
+It does not matter if you are a Greek or a barbarian.
+It does not matter if you are wise in your own eyes, or if you are foolish.
+It does not matter who you are, what you are, or where you are.
 The gospel is far more powerful than your sin.
-The gospel is far more powerful than any resistance against God.
-The gospel if far more powerful than whatever lifestyle anyone has been entrapped in.
+The gospel is far more powerful than any hardened resistance against God.
+The gospel is far more powerful than whatever lifestyle in which anyone has been entrapped.

 This word “power” comes from a Greek word (dunamis) that translates into the English language as ‘dynamite.’
-The gospel is the dynamite of God.
+The gospel is the explosive dynamite of God.
 There is no more powerful message in the entire world than the gospel of Jesus Christ.
-No message has a greater impact than the gospel.
-No message has a more lasting effect upon a person’s life.
+No message has a greater life-changing, eternity-altering impact than the gospel.
+No message makes a deeper effect upon a person’s life.
 No message has the power to change them from the inside out than the gospel.
-Every other message is just behavior modification.
-Mere religious talk is simply an outward touching up of a person’s life.
-Only the gospel has the divine power to work from the inside out and revolutionize a person’s life so that they are no longer the same in their essential being.
-When the gospel explodes in their life, they are not the same person.
-“If anyone is in Christ, he is a new creation; the old things passed away; behold, new things have come” (2 Corinthians 5:17).
+Every other message is mere behavior modification.
+Mere religion is simply an outward face life of a person’s life.
+Only the gospel has the divine power to revolutionize a person’s life so that they are no longer the same.
+When the gospel explodes in their life, they are not the same person any longer.
+Paul writes elsewhere, “If anyone is in Christ, he is a new creation; the old things passed away; behold, new things have come” (2 Corinthians 5:17).

-If this has not happened in your life, then you have never received the gospel.
-You cannot receive the gospel, and it not dramatically impact your life.
-When you believe the gospel, you are radically changed and transformed at the deepest level of your being.
-The gospel is not just painting the outside shell of your life.
+No one can receive the gospel, and it not dramatically impact their life.
+When you believe the gospel, you are radically transformed at the deepest level of your being.
+The gospel is not just painting the outside walls of your life.
 This is a total reconstruction process.
-The old things within you have been torn down, new things have been put in place, and you are totally rewired.
-You are totally restructured.
-You have a new mind.
-You have a new heart.
-You have a new will.
+The old things within you are torn down.
+New things are put in place.
+You are totally rewired and restructured.
+You have a new mind, a new heart, and a new will.
 You have a new disposition.
 You have a new standing before God.
 You have a new priority.
 You have a new pursuit.
 You have a new life direction.
 You have a new destiny.

 There could not be a more dramatic makeover of your life than what happens when you receive the gospel of Jesus Christ.
-This is not just a box you check on a religious survey.
-This is the total transformation of your life from the inside out, and you will never be the same again.
+This is not just a box you check on a religious survey card.
+This is the total transformation of your life from the inside out such that you will never be the same again.
 That is the supernatural power of the gospel of Jesus Christ.
-I want to say this again emphatically.
+I want to say this emphatically.
 If this dramatic change has not happened in your life, then you have never received the gospel.
-The saving truth of Jesus Christ does not pop like a little firecracker.
-It is not like a little snap-gun “pop” that goes off in your life.
-The gospel does not come in small segments.
-The gospel comes in a holistic, comprehensive package of truth, and when it is received, it explodes like a volcano in a person’s life.
+The gospel explodes in a believer’s life like an erupting volcano.

-The one who wrote this verse stands as the prototype for every other conversion.
-Paul could not have been anymore hell-bent on apprehending Christians and dragging them back to Jerusalem.
-He was a part of having them put to death, like Stephen had been put to death, for blasphemy against God by saying that Jesus Christ is the Son of God.
-In one life-changing moment, Paul was taken down.
-In one moment, he was knocked off his high horse, and His entire life was rerouted, to the point that when they took him to the prayer group in Damascus, he had to have Ananias walk in with him and say, “It is not a trick or a Trojan horse that has come into the Bible study.
-He really did get saved.
-He is one of us now.”
-It was that dramatic of a change, from black to white, from death to life.
+The person who wrote this verse could not have been anymore in opposition to the gospel.
+He was hell-bent on apprehending Christians and dragging them back to Jerusalem.
+He was intent on putting them to death, like Stephen had been put to death.
+He believed that the gospel was blasphemy against God for saying that Jesus Christ is the Son of God.
+But in one life-changing moment, Paul was taken down by the power of the gospel.
+He was knocked off his high horse, and His entire life was rerouted in the opposite direction.
+He was transformed from death to life, from darkness to light.

-To be saved means to be rescued.
-Not from loneliness.
-Not from a bad job.
-Not from personal insecurity.
-It means to be saved from God Himself.
+To be saved by God means to be rescued from His wrath.
+The gospel does not save from surface felt needs like loneliness.
+It does not deliver from a bad job.
+It does not rescue from personal insecurities.
+The gospel saves from God Himself.
 There is only One who can save from God, and that is God Himself.
-Only God can rescue you from His wrath.
-If God does not rescue you, God will damn you.
-You will suffer the torment and the affliction of those in eternal hell.
-Hell cannot be hot enough for the person who is outside of Christ, who has risen up and rebelled against the holy God of heaven and earth.
-Every one of us desperately needs to be rescued from the imminent danger of the wrath of God.
-From the fire and vengeance of His wrath.
+Only the power of God can rescue from His wrath.
+If God does not rescue, God will damn all sinners.
+They will suffer the torment and affliction of eternal hell.
+Hell cannot be hot enough for the person who is outside of Christ, who has risen up in rebellion against the holy God of heaven and earth.
+Every one of us desperately needs to be rescued from the imminent danger of the vengeance of His wrath.
 Hebrews 10:31 tells us, “It is a terrifying thing to fall into the hands of the living God.”

 There is only one way to be saved, and that is through the gospel of Jesus Christ.
-That is another reason why Paul is amped up to go to Rome, because there are people there under the wrath of God, who need to be delivered and rescued.
+That is another reason why Paul is so eager to go to Rome, because people there are under the wrath of God, who need to be delivered from eternal destruction.
 There is only one way for them to be saved, and that is through the gospel.